 Have you heard of using an IPL Photofacial for acne?
 Venus Versa, Venus Concept's acne reduction device, is powered by Intense Pulsed Light (IPL) technology to safely and effectively reduce acne and inflammation.

-Everything you need to know about acne reduction treatments.
+Everything you need to know about AC Dual acne treatments.

 The best candidate is someone who has acne and/or acne-related inflammation on the face or body and is seeking a treatment similar to acne light therapy.

 For safety reasons, you may not be able to get this treatment if you have/are:

 These acne treatments work best for light to medium skin tones.
 The treatment may work on darker skin, but there is a higher risk of discoloration because darker skin has more pigment in it.
 It’s best to consult with your treatment provider to see if the treatment is right for you.